-One of the biggest dietary challenges is knowing how to select your carbohydrate intake based on your lifestyle and training requirements.
-This article gives tips on how to fuel your training based on the demands of that session, and offers smart swaps when you’re craving something naughty!
+One of the biggest dietary challenges is selecting your carbohydrate intake based on your lifestyle and training requirements.
+This article gives tips on carbohydrate recommendations for athletes and offers smart swaps when you’re craving something naughty!
+At the end of this article, you will know how to fuel your training based on the demands of that session.

 - Are carbs bad for athletes?